KVITwIm/kViTwIm/README.md

 </p>

 Hello, my name is Vitaly and I am a student who wants to become a perfect developer.
 I'm studying web development.
+I already made simple websites and installed them on GitHub Pages.
+Likewise, I also make discord and telegram bots on Node.js I want to get better, and GitHub Education will help me with that.
+Services like Heroku or apps from JetBrains will make it easier for me to learn web development.
+Thank you for everything you have done, Vitaly.

+Hello, my name is Vitaly and I am a student who wants to become a perfect developer.
+I'm studying web development.
 I also make discord and telegram bots on Node.js I want to get better.
 Thanks for reading, Vitaly.